 Asparagus is probably one of my all time favourite vegetables & I eagerly wait for the first bunches to appear in the market every year, ready to gobble up as much as possible to make the most of the short season.
 It can be quite expensive, especially in the early weeks of the season and I never want to waste any of it so I always cut off the woody bottom ends and freeze them, ready to use in stocks for a risotto, or, even better, this soup.

 I do urge you to make your own soup stock for the soup.
 It doesn’t take too long, and makes good use of the top bits of the leek & the woody asparagus ends.
 Simmered for half an hour or so, it really does add a whole other level of flavour that you just can’t get with a pre-made stock or standard boullion.
 I like to add some kombu seaweed to all my stocks that I make.
 It’s naturally full of glutamine, which means it imparts a full, rounded umami flavour to the stock (and is super good for you to boot.
 Yay!)

 Don’t bother pureeing this soup- just squish the butterbeans with a potato masher to break them down a bit & let out their starchy insides.
 This starchyness adds a luxurious silky quality that works so well with the asparagus.
 You can also use cannellini beans instead of butterbeans, both will add that delicious creamy mouthfeel that’s so yummy.

-Eat with some crunchy sourdough toast to make a full meal, or serve as the starter to a spring lunch.
+Eat this delicious Asparagus, Leek & Butterbean soup with some crunchy sourdough toast to make a full meal, or serve as the starter to a spring lunch.

 A delicious soup that's full of spring flavours, for when spring hasn't got the hang of being warm yet.